filecoin-project/lotus-docs/content/en/docs/storage-providers/lotus/manage-storage-deals/index.md

 ---
-title: 'Lotus Miner: manage storage deals'
+title: "Manage storage deals"
-description: 'This guide describes the different workflows and options that Lotus miners can use to manage storage deals.'
+description: "This guide describes the different workflows and options that Lotus miners can use to manage storage deals."
-breadcrumb: 'Manage storage deals'
+lead: "This guide describes the different workflows and options that Lotus miners can use to manage storage deals."
+draft: false
+menu:
+    docs:
+        parent: "storage-providers"
+weight: 20
+toc: true
 ---

-# {{ $frontmatter.title }}

-{{ $frontmatter.description }}

 During the lifetime of a miner, Filecoin network clients will query the storage _price-ask_ advertised by the miner and initiate deals.
 Deals go through several phases: